AdeWow/prolific-personalities/docs/email-marketing-plan.md

 # Email Marketing Plan - Prolific Personalities

+## Brand Voice & Tone Guidelines

+### Core Message
+**"You're not lazy.
+You're not broken.
+You just need a different approach."**

+### Target Audience
+- Burned-out knowledge workers
+- Neurodivergent professionals (ADHD, autism, etc.)
+- People who've tried countless productivity systems that never stuck

+### Tone Principles
+1. **Empathetic, not corporate** — Talk like a friend who gets it, not a SaaS company trying to convert
+2. **Authentic vulnerability** — Acknowledge that productivity advice often fails because it's designed for a "normal" brain
+3. **Research-backed credibility** — Our differentiator is science.
+Emphasize peer-reviewed studies, 27-42% effectiveness improvements
+4. **Anti-hustle culture** — No "wake up at 5 AM" advice.
+No guilt-tripping.
+5. **Conversational** — Use "Hey" not "Dear valued customer."
+Use "I" not "we" for personal touch.

+### Words to Use
+- "Your brain works differently"
+- "Not broken, just mismatched"
+- "Research-backed" / "Peer-reviewed studies"
+- "How you actually work"
+- "Stop fighting yourself"

+### Words to Avoid
+- "Congratulations!" (too corporate)
+- "Unlock your potential" (too generic)
+- "Maximize productivity" (hustle culture)
+- "Limited time offer!" (spammy)
+- "Act now!" (pushy)

+### Research Differentiator (Use Often)
+> "Unlike generic personality tests, every strategy is backed by peer-reviewed research on executive function, motivation psychology, and cognitive load theory.
+Studies show personalized approaches improve effectiveness by 27-42%."

+---

 ## Email 1: Welcome Email (Sent immediately after signup)

 ### Subject Line Options: